OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Introduction

 \section{Introduction}

-Egocentric vision systems are becoming commercially available~\cite{metarayban, metaaria, spectacles, vuzix}, and it is expected that they will soon become part of everyday life.
-To enable effective human-computer interaction, these systems must be able to understand human motion and behavior in 3D.
-However, estimating full-body 3D human motion from an egocentric camera remains a highly challenging problem, since large portions of the user’s body are rarely visible from the first-person viewpoint.
-Recent approaches~\cite{li2023egoego,yi2025egoallo,lee2024mocapevery, patel2025uniegomotion,guzov-jiang2025hmd2} leverage head trajectories as a proxy for body motion, demonstrating strong correlations between head movement and body motions.
-However, head-only cues leave many motions fundamentally ambiguous, as multiple plausible 3D poses can correspond to nearly identical head trajectories.
+Egocentric vision systems are rapidly becoming commercially available, with a wide range of products including action cameras~\cite{gopro}, VR headsets~\cite{metaquest,applevisionpro,samsungxr}, and smart glasses~\cite{metarayban,metaaria,spectacles,vuzix}.
+To enable effective human computer interaction, these systems need to understand 3D human motion and behavior.
+However, estimating full-body 3D motion from an egocentric camera remains challenging, as large portions of the wearer’s body are rarely visible from the first person viewpoint.